Entware/entware-go/README.md

 # entware-go
 This is a repo for entware packages in GO language.
-GO support (experimental) must be enabled in buildroot.